kabirpatel1/workforce-simulation-hiring-analysis/README.md

 ## Next Steps & Limitations

 **Limitations:**
-- The simulation uses hypothetical parameters — real-world validation would require actual job arrival and service time data from the center
+- The simulation uses hypothetical parameters.
+Real world validation would require actual job arrival and service time data from the center
 - The model assumes the Senior always follows the overflow rule as programmed, in practice human judgement may differ
 - Warm-up period was not explicitly modelled, which may affect steady-state accuracy

 **If I had more time:**
-- Add a warm-up period analysis to ensure results reflect steady-state behaviour rather than startup conditions
+- Add a warm up period analysis to ensure results reflect steady state behaviour rather than startup conditions
 - Test additional scenarios such as reducing mean service time or lowering the Senior's overflow threshold
 - Add a cost model to the experiment, comparing the cost of hiring against the value of reduced wait times to produce a break-even analysis for the manager